sss1/eyeDentify/README.md

 For this study, we used 14 publicly available videos from the [MOT17 Challenge](https://motchallenge.net/data/MOT17/).

-Ground truth labels for each participant are provided

 Eyetracking data and ground truth labels are not currently included in this repository, due to GitHub file size limits.
 This will be uploaded elsewhere.